afroisalreadyinu/practical-ansible-intro/readme.md

 mostly the variables in the loaded `vars/{{ app }}` file.
 The same module is also used to create the upstart configuration file.

-Next comes th creation of a database for the app using the `postgresql_db`.
+Next comes the creation of a database for the app using the `postgresql_db`.
 The database name is looked up from the vars file, while the password is looked up from the encoded passwords file.
 The result of this task is registered in the variable `db_created` to